SmithWillSuffice/ohanga-pai/content/blog/49_debtcurve.md

 ## Exponential Growth

+He got me started about 10 minutes in to the [interview](https://youtu.be/4cQbyYBUvzY?t=608)

 This is one annoying thing, it always irritates.
-Whenever anyone outside of mathematics class starts talkkign about exponentials.
-There are no such functions in nature except for abstract fall off in
-quantum and/or gravitational field amplitudes.
+Whenever anyone outside of mathematics class starts talking about exponentials.
+There are no such functions in nature except for abstract fall off in quantum and/or gravitational field amplitudes.

 So monetary debt never grows exponentially.
 If the payments are not made, and interest is charged, then your debt (or net households debt) will grow roughly